zeruhur/gist/GIST!.md

 - **Soul**: everything that deals with spiritual force.

-## Accidents
+## Mishaps

 Magical can be a overpowering skill or not, depending on the chosen setting.
-To balance the potential overpower of Magical skilled characters, the Referee may define **Accidents** to make the use of magic more dangerous and risky.
+To balance the potential overpower of Magical skilled characters, the Referee may define **Mishaps** to make the use of magic more dangerous and risky.

-Accidents may be bland or severe and should cause injury, mutations or even the loss of Magical skill itself.
+Mishaps may be bland or severe and should cause injury, mutations or even the loss of Magical skill itself.

 # Creatures and NPCs